-The Program also hosted both collection round-ups and awareness events at local retailer businesses to further educate and promote the Program.
+The Program hosted events in partnership with local retailers in Nanaimo, Fort St. John and Prince George to further educate and promote the Program.
 These events increased interactions with consumers to provide information about the ElectroRecycle Program at point of purchase.